Men’s Tuxedos and Formal Wear

 What is a tuxedo?

-A tuxedo, simply put, is a suit with a satin lapel, satin accents, and optional satin racing stripe on the pants.
+A tuxedo is a suit with a satin lapel, satin accents, and optional satin racing stripe on the pants.
 Tuxedos are typically made of wool or the more luxurious wrinkle-resistant mohair.

 • Black Tuxedo